VERO-Digital-Solutions/python-task/README.md

 Hello dear python dev!

 This repository is supposed to act as a playground for your submission.

-Before getting started, please make sure to create a new branch (named like your github username) on which you commit and push your code regurarly.
+Before getting started, please make sure to clone this repository on which you will commit and push your code regularly.
+Once you are ready, please mail us back the link to your repository.

 Below, you will find the **Task** definition.